yyydfff/LPSDiff/README.md

 ## Data Preparation

 - The AAPM-Mayo dataset can be found from: [Mayo 2016](https://ctcicblog.mayo.edu/2016-low-dose-ct-grand-challenge/).
+- The AAPM-Mayo dataset can be found from:[Hybrid-DL-IR-Data](https://data.mendeley.com/datasets/j7khwb3z3r/1)
 - The Piglet Dataset can be found from: [SAGAN](https://github.com/xinario/SAGAN).